Java runtime environment

 Java version

 The Java runtime uses the latest stable release of the version that is specified in your app.yaml file.
-App Engine automatically updates to new patch release versions, but it will not automatically update the minor version.
+App Engine automatically updates to new patch release versions, but it won't automatically update the minor version.

 For example, your application might be deployed at Java 21.0.4 and automatically updated to version Java 21.0.5 at a later deployment of the managed platform, but it won't be automatically updated to Java 22.